Specialist schools in the United Kingdom: Under New Labour: 1997–2010

 Following the 1997 general election, the Conservative government stepped down and was replaced by a Labour one.
 The new education secretary was David Blunkett.
 Blunkett was a supporter of the specialist schools programme and brought it to the mainstream.
 In 2000, Blunkett announced the launch of the city academies programme (later the academies programme).
 Academies were required to specialise and re-designate through free government funding, choosing whatever subject specialism they desired.
 By 2001, 700 schools had specialist status and a further 1300 were part of the Technology Colleges Trust's affiliation scheme.
 That same year new education secretary, Estelle Morris, published the education white paper Schools Achieving Success.
-This white paper outlined plans to introduce more specialisms and to expand the amount of specialist schools to 50% of English secondaries by 2005.
+This white paper outlined plans to introduce more specialisms and to expand the number of specialist schools to 50% of English secondaries by 2005.
 In 2002 the Technology Colleges Trust was renamed yet again, this time to the Specialist Schools Trust (SST).
 This was done to reflect the rising popularity of specialist status and to represent the increased specialisms available (there were now eight).
 By January 2004, 54% of English secondaries were specialists, rising to 75% by the 2005/2006 academic year.
 The programme was introduced to Scotland and Northern Ireland in both of these years and, by 2011, there were 44 specialist schools in Northern Ireland.
 In 2007, the programme was introduced to primary schools, with 34 schools receiving specialist status.

 Developments since 2010

 End of the specialist schools programme

-In 2010 Labour left government and were replaced by the Cameron-Clegg coalition.
+In 2010 Labour left government and were replaced by the Cameron–Clegg coalition.
 The new education secretary, Michael Gove, announced that specialist school funding from the specialist schools programme would be mainstreamed from April 2011.
 This meant that schools would now have to receive funds for specialisms through the Dedicated Schools Grant and no longer had to designate or re-designate for specialist status.
 Specialist status is now instead granted based on meeting benchmarks set by the DfE.
 This effectively rendered the specialist schools programme defunct.
 The requirement for academies to have specialisms, of which all 203 open academies had at the time, were abolished.
 Despite this, academies are still able to freely select and fund specialisms.
 The Specialist Schools Trust (now called the Specialist Schools and Academies Trust) was also stripped of government support and no longer had control over specialist designations, therefore rendering it obsolete.
 At around the same time, the Scottish and Northern Irish variants of the programme were discontinued.
 By this time, around 96.6% of secondary schools in England were specialists, with exactly 80 remaining unspecialised.
 In February 2011 the Minister for Schools, Nick Gibb, said this was why the funding was mainstreamed, alongside a government venture for more school autonomy.